shannonasmith/Cyber-Writups-VT/Not-Petya-Writeup/README.md

 ### 💡 Explanation

-The goal was geopolitical:
+This wasn’t about money — the goal was geopolitical:

-- Disrupt economy
+- Disrupt the economy
-- Undermine trust
+- Undermine trust in government
 - Target infrastructure

-👉 This aligns with **cyber warfare strategy**
+👉 This lines up with a **cyber warfare strategy**

 ---

 # 🧠 Task 9: Lessons Learned

 ### ❓ Question
-What are the key security takeaways?
+What should we take away from this?

 ### 🧠 Answer